Createdd/Writing/2020/articles/mlApiCovid.md

 - Docker (for possible further usage in microservices)
 - Jupyter Notebook (code development and documentation),
 - Python (programming language),
-- AWS, especiall AWS Lambda and S3(for deployment),
+- AWS, especially AWS Lambda and S3(for deployment),
 - Rapidapi (market to sell)

 ---